-After a unit with the Scout X keyword deploys during the Deploy Units step, it may perform a standard move up to speed-X, ignoring difficult terrain.
+When an undeployed unit with the Scout X keyword activates, at the start of its Perform Actions step, it may deploy by performing a free speed-X move action, ignoring difficult terrain.
 A unit can perform this move regardless of its maximum speed.

-The Scout X keyword is cumulative but cannot exceed "3."
+The Scout X keyword is cumulative but cannot exceed 3.
 If a unit would ever have Scout X exceeding Scout 3, it has Scout 3 instead.